Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 Figure \ref{fig:fault} outlines a taxonomy for monitoring and fault tolerance.
 The simplest method, \textit{re-execution}, involves transferring tasks from a failed resource to a new one, but this results in the loss of all progress made up to that point \cite{21, 37, 43, 54}.
 This can be costly for the WaaS broker, particularly for scientific workflows with long-running tasks and strict deadlines.
 To minimize this cost, some papers use \textit{checkpointing} \cite{2, 18, 20, 30}, where snapshots of tasks or VMs are periodically saved.
 If a failure occurs, the task is reassigned to a new instance, and the most recent snapshot is restored.
-Additionally, some cloud providers like AWS offer a two-minute notice before stopping or terminating spot instances, which allows enough time to take a snapshot.
+Additionally, most CSPs provide advance notice before stopping or terminating spot instances, allowing sufficient time to take a snapshot.
 However, the process of taking and restoring snapshots can be time-consuming.

 The final method is \textit{replication}, which involves running duplicate instances of each task across multiple VMs to enhance the reliability of task execution \cite{9}.
 In the event of a failure, the task can continue running without disruption, as its duplicate instances remain operational on other resources.
 While this approach ensures task continuity without losing time, it adds additional costs for the broker due to the need for extra resources to run the duplicated tasks.
 Chen et al. \cite{53} combine replication and re-execution for workflows running on a mix of on-demand and spot instances.
 They schedule tasks on spot instances only if there is sufficient time for re-execution in case the resource is reclaimed by the provider.
 Otherwise, the task is scheduled on an on-demand instance.
 When tasks are assigned to spot instances, they attempt to identify idle time on on-demand instances to replicate the tasks where possible.
 If a spot instance is reclaimed, tasks running on it are checked for duplicates.
 Tasks with duplicates are ignored, while those without duplicates are re-executed on another instance.